wichmann-lab/teamproject-photography/README.md

 -- SOFTWARE.
 --

-All the external sources used in our plug-in are listed at the end of this README.
+All the external sources used in our Plug-in are listed at the end of this README.

-* The file called <b>"AdjustConfigurationFile.lua"</b> is the interface between the <b>"LibraryMenuItemPluginUI.lua"</b> and the configuration file.
+* The file called `AdjustConfigurationFile.lua` is the interface between `LibraryMenuItemPluginUI.lua` and the configuration file.
-  It checks whether the configuration file exists, reads the configuration file, writes into the configuration file and more.
+  It checks whether the configuration file exists, reads the configuration file, writes into the configuration file and so on.
-  For the last two tasks, the <b>"json.lua"</b> is absolutely necessary.
+  For the last two tasks, `json.lua` is absolutely necessary.

-* Another file is the <b>"DevelopSettingsCombinations.lua"</b>.
+* Another file is `DevelopSettingsCombinations.lua`.
 It's an external code as well.
 [Click here for getting to the source](https://stackoverflow.com/questions/58668988/find-all-possible-combination-of-these-two-sets-of-items-lua).
-Because it's code from Stack Overflow, it is licensed under (https://stackoverflow.com/legal/terms-of-service/public) -- NOCHMAL NACHLESEN!
+Because it is code from Stack Overflow, it is licensed under (https://stackoverflow.com/legal/terms-of-service/public) -- NOCHMAL NACHLESEN!
 WICHTIG
-  We modified the code for our usage.
-This file gets the settings from the configuration file and creates a new table with all the possible combinations from the settings of our configuration file.
-The code is well commented, so you should read the comments for understanding each function.
+We extend the code for our usage with some functions based on it.
+This file gets the settings from the configuration file and creates a new table with all possible combinations from the settings of our configuration file.
+The code is well commented, so you should be able to read the comments for understanding each function.

-* The last file is the <b>"ExportPhotos.lua"</b>.
+* The last file is `ExportPhotos.lua`.
 A very short file with the duty to export our images.

 So for summary:
   * LibraryMenuItemPluginUI.lua